Quick Reference

 Flat Tax States

-Fourteen states use a flat (single-rate) income tax, applying the same rate to all taxable income.
-Since 2021, multiple states have converted from graduated to flat systems: Arizona (2023), Georgia (2024), Iowa (2025), Kentucky (2023), and Louisiana (2025).
+Fifteen states now use a flat (single-rate) income tax, applying the same rate to all taxable income.
+Ohio joined this group in 2026.
+Since 2021, ten states have converted from graduated to flat systems: Arizona (2023), Georgia (2024), Iowa (2025), Kentucky (2023), Louisiana (2025), and Ohio (2026), among others.
+Multiple flat-tax states have enacted phased reductions through 2030 and beyond.

-Arizona2.50%Reduced from 2.98% in 2023
+Arizona2.50%Reduced from 2.98% in 2023; no further cuts scheduled

-Georgia5.19%Reduced from 5.39% mid-2025; targeting 4.99%
+Georgia5.19%Reduced from 5.39% mid-2025; targeting 5.09% in 2026 (pending revenue)

 Idaho5.695%Reduced from 5.8% in 2024

-Illinois4.95%Constitutionally required to be flat
+Illinois4.95%Constitutionally required to be flat; no changes scheduled

-Iowa3.80%Converted to flat in 2025
+Iowa3.80%Converted to flat in 2025; further reductions possible

-Pennsylvania3.07%One of the lowest flat rates
+Pennsylvania3.07%One of the oldest unchanged flat rates; no reductions scheduled

 Utah4.55%Reduced from 4.65% in 2024